jo-jstrm/report-stream-batch-processing/README.md

 # Report on Stream and Batch Processing

-This is an academic report on stream and batch processing from TU Berlin's Database Seminar (summer semester 2019).
+This my academic report on stream and batch processing from TU Berlin's Database Seminar (summer semester 2019).

 ## Abstract